haydensterling05/portfolio/README.md

 ## Projects
-### Chicago Youth Programs Data Analysis
+### Geospatial Data Analysis of Equity in Chicago Youth Programs
 #### Nov 2024 - Dec 2024
 I completed this project with 3 of my peers during a Data Science Course at Northwestern, STAT 303-1: Data Science I with Python.

 We aimed to determine the relationship between levels of equity in Chicago youth programs for elementary, middle, and high school students and various socio-economic features.
-We used the My CHI My Future dataset, which includes over 200,000 programs and 20+ features.
+We used the My CHI My Future dataset, which includes over 200,000 programs and 40 features.
 The analysis includes statistical testing, geo-plotting, and data visualization to support our findings.

 [PDF Report](Chicago_Programs_Equity_Project/STAT3031_Final_Report.pdf)